1h4a/s3dbg/README.md

 All operations are individual local endpoints.

-The server sends requests to itself, to the endpoint at:
+When attempting to send S3 requests to the server itself for logging, they should be sent to the endpoint at:

 `/s3dbg/s3`

 The user client sends requests to:

 `/s3dbg/send`

+(Data is validated, formatted and passed into an S3 command, which is then sent from the server)

 Config requests are sent to: